ploki/darkflow/docs/_docs/philosophy.en.md

 ## DarkFlow is Project oriented

 You are encouraged to work iteratively on the processing of your images.
-Save the project, and return to it once your eyes are rested.
+Save the project, and go back to it once your eyes are rested.
 Things are better built gradually.

 You can even use [git](https://en.wikipedia.org/wiki/Git) (in association with [git-lfs](https://git-lfs.github.com/) to store your raw photos) to track all the versions of your image processing project and host it for free on [GitHUB](https://github.com).
 Take a look at the [NGC7023](https://github.com/ploki/NGC7023) repository.

 ### Non destructive approach

+DarkFlow doesn't modify your source material.
+It's left untouched while your projects evolve with your skills.

 ### Project artifacts

+As you wish, you can generate output images from your projects.
+It depends on whether you added or not one or many ```Save``` operators in your workflow.

 ## Efficient

+By its design, DarkFlow will leverage every single bit of potency from your computer.

-### parallelism
+### Parallelism

-with OpenMP or Grand Central Dispatch
+Algorithms implementation behind each operator have been developped to deliver maximum parallelism.
+Thanks to *[Grand Central Dispatch](https://en.wikipedia.org/wiki/Grand_Central_Dispatch)* on macOS and to *[OpenMP](https://en.wikipedia.org/wiki/OpenMP)* on MS Windows and GNU/Linux.

-### 16-bit Pixels formats
+### Pixels streaming

-16-bit except for operators involving multiples images

-#### Linear

-#### Non-Linear

-#### HDR
+If DarkFlow is [configured as suggested](/docs/configuration.{{ page.lang }}/#resources-preferences), the operating system will stream the images from the hard drive to the operators using access patterns friendly to both SSD and spinning hard drives.

+### 48-bit Pixel format

+16-bit per channel RGB permits an acceptable memory footprint in addition to providing good performance algorithms.
+And even better performances when the usage of a [LUT](https://en.wikipedia.org/wiki/Lookup_table) is possible.

+For many operators, floating point numbers are internaly used in order to keep a good precision in computation.

+The precision of 16-bit per channel images, especialy in the dark parts, may be enhanced using a logarithmic scale that guaranties 4096 steps per [EV](https://en.wikipedia.org/wiki/Exposure_value) on a 16EV dynamic range.
+This logarithmic scale is named *HDR* within DarkFlow.